 Invoicing can be a daunting task for sole traders, especially if you’re new to the game.
 But don’t worry, we’re here to help.

-This guide will walk you through the process step-by-step so that you can get started on issuing invoices like a pro.
+This guide will walk you through the process step-by-step so that you can get started on how to make an invoice like a pro.

 What Is an Invoice?